Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 Allison cuddled up to her, ran an erotic eye up and down the length of her and swirled a finger lazily across Xiù's chest from one breast to the other.
 "So?" she asked, grinning like a ten-canary cat.

 Xiù tried to force her eyelids not to flutter from the stimulation.
 She was so sensitive right now that even the gentle brush of that fingertip was enough to send jolts of pleasure dancing through her.
-"Uh...Wuh?"
+"Uh...
+Wuh?"

-"So...how was your first time?"
+"So... how was your first time?"

  Xiù levered herself up on her elbows and looked down the length of her own nude body, aware of some stinging sensations and fatigue that she hadn't anticipated but which felt totally natural and even satisfying in their way.